Goal

 To calculate how loud a certain sound is at a given distance we should recall a couple basic facts..

-3. Distance is a comparison from where you want to end to where you started from, so if the reference is a distance compared to the source then use 1 for the reference because it "you" are and 1 had the identity property.
+Distance is a comparison from where you want to end to where you started from, so if the reference is a distance compared to the source then use 1 for the reference.
+You can think of it as "you" are starting out at your location which is the level "it is" at your spot, in other words, "1" is used to represent "all 1 of it is there".
+Then you compare it to the distance change.

 This means if you have any two: rate (speed), time, or distance, then you can find the third one.
 The application is very straightforward.